Helpful Tips for Washing Tennis Shoes

 How to Wash Leather Tennis Shoes

 Putting leather shoes in the washing machine can cause cracking.
-The good news?
-Cleaning them by hand is easy.
+The good news is that cleaning them by hand is easy.

 Step 1: Knock Dirt off the Shoe